alonzi/DAACS-Intro-to-R/part-I.md

 We will be using RStudio Cloud.
 1. [Create an account in RStudio Cloud](https://rstudio.cloud/)

+## Pop Quiz
+What is a pirate's favorate programming language?

 ## Game Plan
 1. Pete will lead a guided tour of RStudio - (core takeaway: type code into console and see what happens)
 2. Everyone else will interrupt Pete with questions